-Physical Therapist - from Dec 31, 2017 - 1 job for 13 months in NPH Honduras.
+Physical Therapist - from Jan 24, 2021 - 1 job for 13 months in NPH Honduras.
+Urgent!

+Several NPH homes have fully equipped physical therapy rooms, and some only offer basic PT resources.
 The physiotherapist is often called upon to treat big and small aches and hurts.
-From a sprained finger, to bony ankles to a post bone fracture treatment to rib contusions, there are always children in need of attention.
+From a sprained finger, to bony ankles, to a post bone fracture treatment to rib contusions, there are always children in need of attention.
 We provide the children with flexible bandages, mobilize stiff joints and provide care for the best possible rehabilitation and prevention of new injuries.

 Our physical therapists also provide preventative care.
 Other previous physiotherapists have created programs to help diagnose possible weaknesses at a young age and start the treatment as early as possible.